 Establish a Reparations and Community Healing Commission

 The Reparations and Community Healing Commission will take this T-CARE report and guide the implementation of our recommendations.
-They will work toward a more inclusive and equitable community where there is a sense of belonging and empowerment for all members of the presbytery.
-This Commission will have dedicated staff support through the hiring of a Race Equity Coordinator.
+They will work toward a more inclusive and equitable community where there is a sense of belonging and empowerment for all members of the Presbytery.
+This Commission will have dedicated staff leadership and support through a Race Equity Manager.
 They will take concrete steps to heal the wounds of white supremacy and reallocate resources (not just money, but staff and other kinds of attention) in more equitable ways, working toward the reality of our Matthew 25 commitments.
 They will:

-Report directly to presbytery
+Report directly to the Presbytery.

-Regularly communicate with MVL and the executive staff
+Regularly communicate with MVL and the executive staff.

 Additionally, hold special accountability to BIPOC members of the presbytery.
 Note: The presbytery does not currently have an established and regularly meeting body of accountability such as a “black caucus” or “pastors of color” group but would prioritize and welcome their wisdom, feedback, and accountability.